JMPorcher/shared-pantry/README.md

 # shared_pantry

-Probably the Firebase key: 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 Know which household items are currently in the house.
+Know which household items are currently in the house.
 Add more pantries: personal, for your club etc.

 ## TO-DOs

 [] Registration on first opening the app.
 Can be skipped.
-[] Firebase basic structure.
+User will [] Firebase basic structure.
 User is created in first_startup_screen and can be registered (registered is used later for shared pantries)

+[] PANTRY ASSISTANT: Pre-available Pantries, Categories and Items
+    [] Compile lists of categories and items
+    [] Design dialogs/interface
+[] REGISTRATION PROCESS:
+    [] Design first opening screens
+    [] Assign user on first startup
+    [] Design registration screen, implement in Profile screen [] PANTRY CARD DESIGN
+    [] Draw design for OverviewScreen
+    [] Draw design for PantryScreen

+[] Make a plan for the UX
 [] Localization for EN/GER
-[] Pre-available Pantries, Categories and Items

-[] Make a plan for the UX
-[] Make a theme and apply it

 ## Questions